sensible-hq/sensible-docs/readme-sync/v0/best-practices/5000 - guides/2000 - troubleshoot.md

 Inspect extracted text
 -----

-Sometimes, the text you see in the rendered PDF doesn't match the direct text extraction.
+Sometimes, the text you see in the rendered document doesn't match the direct-text extraction.
 To inspect all the text Sensible extracted from a document, use the following config:

 ```json
 {